Mymaqn/roadtopwn/challenge_writeups/ret2fd/README.md

 }
 libc_hidden_ver (_IO_new_file_xsputn, _IO_file_xsputn)
 ```
 As we can see the function xsputn checks whether _IO_IS_CURRENTLY_PUTTING flag is set along with the _IO_LINE_BUF flag is set.
 If it's not set it runs the function _IO_OVERFLOW.

-Let's take a look at what the function _IO_new_file_overflow which is called by _IO_OVERFLOW does does:
+Let's take a look at what the function _IO_new_file_overflow which is called by _IO_OVERFLOW does:

 ```C
 int _IO_new_file_overflow (FILE *f, int ch)